xavios/react-native-movie-app/README.md

 - I've also made sure to fix the readabilty on the Tab.Screen repetitions in the group layout.

+## Building up the UI of the Home Page

+1. flex-1 view
+2. Image for the bg make it full width
+3. ScrollView, and add the logo in the middle and remove the scrollbar
+4. add the Search component as a separate component
+   a) icon
+   b) textInput
+   c) props: onPress, placeHolder
+5. useRouter() in the index from 'expo-route', and NOT `import { useRoute } from "@react-navigation/native";`

 ---

 Parking Lot of Ideas: